magesh-technovator/awesome-ai-applications/README.md

 * **Entertainment:** Creating automatic highlights of games, better commentary & storytelling, optimizing advertising opportunities, personalized playlists in OTT platforms.

 #### Telecom
-Telecom industry requires a lot of network monitoring, traffic management, and cybersecurity which can benefit from AI and there are some generic use cases like customer services, workflow automation.
+Telecom industry requires huge efforts on network monitoring, traffic management, and cybersecurity, these areas can be benefited from AI-driven analytics.
+And, there are some generic use cases like customer services, workflow automation.
 * **Network optimization:** Optimizing network quality by continuously monitoring traffic based on region, time zone enables them to predict and detect anomalies and fix issues proactively using network scaling, Intelligent bandwidth on-demand
 * **Predictive Maintenance:** Monitoring assets to anticipate hardware failure(Fault Prediction) and fixing issues can prevent faults

-Hope I have covered the majority of business use cases of AI and will continue to update/revise these use cases, there are some new business areas that can be considered as AI-as-a-service like
+Hope I have covered the majority of business use cases of AI and will continue to update/revise these use cases.
+There are some new business areas that can be considered as AI-as-a-service like
 * Business intelligence
 * **Data Science, and AI tools as a service:** Analytics and AutoML tools
 * **AI service providers:** Service-based companies that are mainly focused on Analytics and AI business use cases.